buschai/buschai.github.io/index.md

 # Julian Busch

 I’m a PhD student in computer science at the [Database Systems and Data Mining (DBS)](https://www.dbs.ifi.lmu.de/cms/index.html) group at LMU Munich, working on various topics in machine learning.
 My research focuses on learning representations of complex data, including graphs and high-dimensional data.

+My areas of expertise include, but are not limited to, machine learning, deep learning, data mining, data science, artificial intelligence, big data management and analytics, and algorithm design.

 I have 5+ years of research experience and 2+ years of experience working in industry and with industrial partners.